MadLittleMods/zig-ocr-neural-network/README.md

 ![](https://github.com/MadLittleMods/zig-ocr-neural-network/assets/558581/128ca52f-0f6f-42ae-8d7e-c557ad943706)

+#### Barebones XOR example

-There is also the most barebones XOR example which just trains a neural network to act like a XOR gate.
+There is also a barebones XOR example which just trains a neural network to act like a XOR ("exclusive or") gate.

 ```sh
 $ zig build run-xor